 In the past, LASP students have assisted on construction projects, micro or small businesses, in centers of conservation for tropical flora and fauna, classrooms, orphanages, day-care centers, hospitals, penitentiaries, farms and much more!
 Many students describe this time as one of the highlights of the program.

 You have probably already figured out that your day-to-day to life in Latin America will look quite different than it does right now.
 But you might be wondering exactly how different, right?

-The group will then take a study trip to Nicaragua to broaden your understanding of different Latin American realities.
-In Nicaragua you will meet with speakers, visit important landmarks and participate in a home stay experience with a Nicaraguan family.
+The group will then take a study trip to other areas in Central America to broaden your understanding of different Latin American realities through hearing from different speakers and visit important landmarks.

 Your classes will be 5 days a week and normally begin at 8 a.m.
 Depending upon where you live, you can choose to walk or take a short bus ride to class.
 Your host family will pack lunch for you to enjoy on campus.
 Afternoon classes run from 1-4:30 pm, and you will usually arrive home around dinner time.
 After filling up on delicious Costa Rican food, you have the evening free.